Why It Helps To Write About What Lives Under The Surface

 I should be over it by now.

-Those beliefs can feel like truth — but in reality, they are conclusions formed under emotional pressure.
+Those beliefs can feel like truth — but they are really conclusions that formed under emotional pressure.

-They are meanings your mind and body made with the information, support, and power you had at the time.
+They are meanings your mind and body made with whatever information, support, and power you had at the time.

-A child who is emotionally alone will often decide their needs are the problem.
+A child who is emotionally alone usually comes to believe that their needs are the problem.

 A person who is blamed for reacting may start believing their reactions are the problem.